-This option can often be found within the theme option panel, which is at a different place depending on your theme.
-Please refer to the manual or ask the developer of the theme for guidance.
+You can often find this option within the theme options panel, which is at a different place depending on your theme.
+Please refer to the manual or ask the theme developer for guidance.

 Using a Plugin

-Using a plugin is great theme independent solution for this task.
+Using a plugin is an excellent theme-independent solution for this task.
 There are several plugins in the plugin directory for adding custom CSS.

 Using the Customizer

-Any CSS changes you make will appear instantly in the preview, just like other changes made in the customizer, this means you can tweak the code without actually changing anything until you are happy with it.
+Any CSS changes you make will appear instantly in the preview, just like other changes made in the customizer.
+This means you can tweak the code without changing anything until you are happy with it.

 Using a Header Code placement in Advanced Ads

-Advanced Ads itself comes with a Header Code placement which is intended to manage ad tags that need to be loaded in the head section of the page.
-However, this can also be used to inject custom CSS rules into your site and preserve them through theme updates.
+Advanced Ads itself comes with a Header Code placement intended to manage ad tags that you need to load in the head section of the page.
+However, you can also use it to inject custom CSS rules into your site and preserve them through theme updates.

 Now go to Advanced Ads > Placements and create a Header Code placement.
-Assign the ad there too and save the placements to publish it.
+Assign the ad there to it, and save the placements to publish it.

 How can I target ads for styling?

 CSS is always targeted towards a specific element in the frontend.
-If you need the ad to have a specific ID or CLASS parameter, insert them either in the appropriate fields in the ad settings or use a placement.
+If you need the ad to have a specific ID or Class parameter, insert them in the appropriate fields in the ad settings or use a placement.

-Placements are automatically wrapped with a container that has a class attribute derrived from the placement title.
+Placements are automatically wrapped with a container that has a class attribute derived from the placement title.